Support Centre

 Taking into account the nature, scope, context, and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the controller must implement appropriate technical, organizational, and personnel measures to ensure and to be able to demonstrate that processing is performed in accordance with the Law.

-Where processing is to be carried out on behalf of a controller, the controller must use only processors providing sufficient guarantees to implement appropriate technical, organizational and personnel measures in such a manner that processing will meet the requirements of the Law and ensure the protection of the rights of the data subject.
+Where the processing is to be carried out on behalf of a controller, the controller must use only processors providing sufficient guarantees to implement appropriate technical, organizational, and personnel measures in such a manner that processing will meet the requirements of the Law and ensure the protection of the rights of the data subject.

 7.1.
 Data processing notification